 “When I come back, I’m not out of touch and can step back into it without having to start from scratch.
 I’m still there, but I’m just operating in a different capacity.”

 Matt says he only began actively doing joint ventures four or five years into his property career.

 Up until that point I had been doing property deals with my cousin.
 In hindsight I guess she was a JV partner – I just didn’t know it at the time.
 She had been servicing the deals while I brought the skills and managed the projects,” Matt says.

 Once the partners amicably finished up their projects together, Matt was left pondering how he’d keep moving his property dream forward.

 “I’d already left work a couple of years earlier and there was just no way I could revisit going back to a job.
 I wondered how I would get money from a bank.
 How would I make this work?
 Being in that position really forced me into doing joint ventures.”

-After a few property deals with different colleagues, Matt learnt a few lessons on the craft.
-The biggest thing I learnt was getting clear on what roles and responsibilities were allocated.
+After a few property deals with different colleagues, Matt learned a few lessons on the craft.
+The biggest thing I learned was getting clear on what roles and responsibilities were allocated.

-“When people don’t know what they have to do, resentment and animosity follows, then all of a sudden the deal’s gone really bad, and that’s the worst place to be, because everyone just wants to get out.”
+“When people don’t know what they have to do, resentment and animosity follow, then all of a sudden the deal’s gone really bad, and that’s the worst place to be because everyone just wants to get out.”

 How To Pick Your Joint Venture Partner

 Forget “cashed-up” as the leading deciding factor, Matt recommends picking a JV partner with a complementary personality.